-The Criminal Injuries Compensation Authority (known as the CICA) run a compensation scheme for blameless victims of crime in the UK.
-If you have suffered domestic emotional or violent abuse you may be able to make a claim to the CICA subject to their eligibility criteria.
-Compensation can be claimed for both physical and mental injury.
-Emotional abuse cases can be more difficult as medical evidence will still be required to support a claim.
+The Criminal Injuries Compensation Authority (known as the CICA) run a compensation scheme for blameless victims of violent crime in the UK.
+If you have suffered domestic or relationship abuse of a violent or sexual nature, you may be able to make a claim to the CICA subject to their eligibility criteria.
+Compensation can be claimed for both physical and mental injury (subject to psychiatric or clinical psychologist evidence).

-Get the advice you need NOW – Call our helpline and speak confidentially to a specialist legal advisor on 01423 593 002 or you can TEXT us on 078600 17163
+Get the advice you need NOW to claim - Call our helpline and speak confidentially to a specialist legal advisor.

 Has your case already been decided by the CICA?
 Please read our advice pages here on the initial decision review process or Tribunal Appeal applications.
 Please also read our dedicated page for victims of knife crime.